cbur24/TC_Alby/README.md

 _CreateTracks.ncl_ : generates a plot that compares IBTrACS cyclone paths against the simulated cyclone path.

-_plot_wrf_results.ipynb_ :  Jupyter Notebook that takes as an input a wrfout_do1* file and produces plots demonstrating the evolution of the                           simulated cyclone.
+_plot_wrfout_d01.ipynb_ :  Jupyter Notebook that takes as an input a wrfout_do1* file and produces plots demonstrating the evolution of the                           simulated cyclone.

+_plot_wrfout_movingNests.ipynb_ :  Jupyter Notebook that takes as an input a nested domain (ie wrfout_d02, wrfout_d03 etc) file and produces plots demonstrating the evolution of the                           simulated cyclone.

 _track_comparisons.ipynb_ : Jupyter Notebook that compares IBTrACS cyclone paths against the simulated cyclone path.
 An alternative to using                           the CreateTracks.ncl script